 SD: What can average consumers to do keep their systems clean of viruses and malware?

 CS: I would first qualify the question to say that the trend of blended use continues.
-Consumer and business use of compute devices, laptops, tablets, smart phones are mixed, the same device or devices used interchangeably for work and for personal use.
+Consumer and business use of computer devices, laptops, tablets, smartphones are mixed, the same device or devices used interchangeably for work and for personal use.

 The understanding we take away from this trend is to treat all our devices with enterprise-level of protection but at an affordable price.
 All devices need to be protected—smartphones, laptops, or desktops—no matter what OS they are running.

 Comodo makes it affordable by providing tiers of protection, free antivirus software, as an example for strictly consumer levels of use, and working with partners such as Managed Service Providers (MSPs) to provide these partners with the more advanced security TTP.
 The MSPs serve small and mid-market businesses where there is more of a blended/mixed use of computer devices.
 Our technology also works for the large enterprise, organizations that may have tens of thousands of endpoint devices.
 At Comodo, we help the full range from individuals (consumers) to the large enterprise and the security stack of affordable defense-in-depth.